borgoya/ngPig/README.md

 # ngPig
-A Photo Library based on AngularJS 1.x
+A Photo Library based on AngularJS and PHP